sgichuki/TidyTuesday/2021-09-21/readme.md

 I wanted to experiment with waffle plot for this data set.
 Waffle plots, sometimes referred to as square pie charts, can be useful in presenting parts of a whole for categorical data.

 The number of distribution(mainly TV) networks represented at the Emmy awards are 199 going by the 'distributor' column in this dataset.
-I decided to pick out a few major TV and streaming platforms:
+For purposes of clarity, I picked out a few major TV and streaming platforms: